Update November 2020

 Please phone Rev. David Parry for details of services on 01492 593 402.
 See the monthly calendar in the lych gate, or visit the Bro Celynnin website.

 The Grade One listed early medieval Caerhun Church is one of the architectural and historic gems of the Conwy Valley.
 It was built on the site of the Roman fort Canovium, and you can still see faint signs of the fort.

-New for 2017… Composting toilet in the old bier building.
+A new composting toilet has been installed in the old bier building.
 See Natsol website.
 Available for use during services and events.

 Directions: ½ mile south of Ty’n y Groes, off B5106.
-Just north of Caerhun Farm LL32 8UZ turn left, or right if coming from Dolgarrog, signposted 13th Century Church.
+Just south of the entrance to Caer Rhun Hall LL32 8UZ turn left, or right if coming from Dolgarrog, signposted 13th Century Church.
 Narrow lane down to a small car park.